Investment Exchanges and Clearing Houses Act 2006

-The Investment Exchanges and Clearing Houses Act 2006 (c 55) is an Act of the Parliament of the United Kingdom.
+The Investment Exchanges and Clearing Houses Act 2006 (c.
+55) is an act of the Parliament of the United Kingdom.
 It was intended to meet concerns that recognised investment exchanges and clearing houses might introduce excessive regulation.
-This Act is amended by articles 3 and 6 the Treaty of Lisbon (Changes in Terminology) Order 2011 (S.I.
-2011/1043).
+This act is amended by articles 3 and 6 the Treaty of Lisbon (Changes in Terminology) Order 2011 (SI 2011/1043).

-Section 1 - Power of FSA to disallow excessive regulatory provision

-This section inserts section 300A of the Financial Services and Markets Act 2000.

-Section 2 - Procedural and other supplementary provisions

-This section inserts sections 300B to 300E of the Financial Services and Markets Act 2000.

-Section 3 - Interim power to give directions about notification

-This section ceased to have effect on 19 December 2007.

-Section 4 - Consequential amendment of grounds for refusing recognition

-This section inserts section 290A of the Financial Services and Markets Act 2000.
+Background

+The act provided was passed due to concerns a NASDAQ takeover of the London Stock Exchange would lead to stronger regulations being imposed on the London Stock Exchange.

+Provisions

+The act gave the Financial Services Authority (FSA) authority over regulations introduced by exchanges and clearing houses.

+The goal of the legislation was to maintain the light-touch regulatory environment within the London Stock Exchange.